cra-proto/gst-hst-business/docs/SUPPORT.md

 creator:                                           # Sets the creator metada attribute for all pages on the site
   en: "Canada Revenue Agency"
   fr: "Agence du revenu du Canada"
-website: "website URL"                             # Root website used for the site
+website: "Website URL"                             # Root website used for the site
 sitemenu: [true | false]
 sitesearch: [true | false]
 contextualFooter:                                  # Creates and configures the links for a contextual footer for the entire site